As a general entry requirement, students must have completed:

 International students can document them in one of the following ways:

 - by providing a signed Language Requirement Form - signed by you and your home university

 - by providing your secondary school leaving certificate (min.
 210 hours at high school level) if you are an EU/EEA, Nordic or Swiss citizen

 - IELTS score of min.
 6.5 or a TOEFL iBT score of min.
 88 (max.
 2 years old)

 As an SDU student applying for the SDU International Summer School courses offered by your own study programme you must register for the course by using the Student self-service, just like any ordinary course.

 Course registration is open from 20 - 30 May, 2023.

 The summer school courses follow the same rules as ordinary semester courses.
 This is important if you change your mind regarding participation, get ill during the course etc.

-Students at other Danish schools or universities are welcome to apply if they meet the prerequisites.
+Students at other Danish universities are welcome to apply if they meet the prerequisites.

 If the summer course can be pre-approved for credit transfer to your current degree, you will not be charged tuition.

 If you take the course as an additional course or as continuing education, you will need to pay tuition.

-Please apply for admission through our online system and submit your pre-approval from your home university (if applicable).
+Please apply for admission through our online system (using the Guest students application link) and submit your pre-approval from your home university (if applicable).

 - Pre-approval for credit transfer (“forhåndsgodkendelse") from your Study Board